Snow Peak Hybrid Summit Cookset

 My biggest problem with the pot are the folding, collapsible handles.

 I wanted to use this pot with an alcohol stove, but the handles were too close to the flames running up the side for me to be able to grip it safely.
 I was using a windscreen and wasn't letting the flame run wild, and did honestly make my best attempt to make it compatible.
-The only alcohol stove I can foresee being compatible with this cookset would be a small alochol stove on the scale of the Blue Mini.
+The only alcohol stove I can foresee being compatible with this cookset would be a small alochol stove on the scale of the Blue-Mini from Ultralight Designs.

 Since the handles fold back and around the mug, and since the mesh stuff sack isn't impacted by the handles, they could easily remedy this problem by simply making them longer.
 It adds more distance between the user and flame, and allows more leverage for a firmer, stable grip.